vivishno/testRepoName/README.md

 Get started today with a [free Azure account](https://azure.com/free/open-source)!

-This repository contains GitHub Action for deploying ARM templates
+This repository contains GitHub Action for deploying any ARM template

 ## Dependencies on other GitHub Actions
 * [Checkout](https://github.com/actions/checkout) Checkout your Git repository content into GitHub Actions agent.